RMLio/rmlmapper-java/README.md

 ### CLI
 The following options are most common.

-- `-m, --mapping <arg>`: one or more mapping file paths and/or strings (multiple values are concatenated)
+- `-m, --mapping <arg>`: one or more mapping file paths and/or strings (multiple values are concatenated).
 - `-o, --output <arg>`: path to output file
 - `-s,--serialization <arg>`: serialization format (nquads (default), trig, trix, jsonld, hdt)